plone/training/docs/volto-customization/voltosettings.md

   return config;
 }
 ```
-This settings file is imported into `index.ts` by default.
+This settings file is imported in {file}`index.ts` by default.
-You can follow the same approach to add **blocks**, **slots**, **summary**, and other configurations.
+You can follow the same approach to add blocks, slots, summary, and other configurations.

-For a practical example, see the [Volto Light Theme config](https://github.com/kitconcept/volto-light-theme/blob/main/frontend/packages/volto-light-theme/src/index.ts#L79).
+For a practical example, see the [Volto Light Theme configuration](https://github.com/kitconcept/volto-light-theme/blob/main/frontend/packages/volto-light-theme/src/index.ts#L79).

 Some of the settings are duplicates of settings that exist in the Plone backend.
 For example the setting `supportedLanguages` must match the one set in the Plone registry as `plone.available_languages` and in `plone.default_language`.